 King salmon is the king of the salmon, and in more than one way.
 While certainly the largest of the salmon (the world record was 126 lbs!), it is also considered by many to be the most delicious.
 The soft and flaky flesh has a pleasant mild salmon taste and a luscious rich, almost buttery, flavor.
 If you love king, mine is the best.

 Some seasons we catch lots of kings and some seasons we catch very few.
 It's a species who's numbers naturally rise and fall.
 If we do not catch enough king we may substitute coho (a similar taste) at a rate of 1:1.5––meaning, if you ordered 10 lbs. king and we run short, we may send you 15 pounds coho.
-Alternatively, we may be able to offer you bone in king salmon portions.
-In short, if you order king salmon, we may ask you to be flexible if the run is smaller than expected.
+Alternatively, we may occasionally bring in a little king from a friend to fill any shortfall.

 Preorder Preorder Period:

 Your seafood will ship to your doorstep via FedEx Ground or Express, depending on where you live.
 Your seafood will ship Dec.
 6 or 7th, and will arrive a few days later (In time for a seafood Christmas feast, or a gift!).
 This page details shipping rates: https://salmonandsable.com/pages/shipping

 I offer my king in several cuts:

 For more information on cuts and bones, have a look here: https://salmonandsable.com/pages/bones-cuts

 For convenience and to avoid confusion, I now only offer boneless king.
 I pull the pin bones by hand which results in a lovely and uniquely hand crafted fillet.
 My deboned king is generally 90-100% boneless with one or two pin bones sometimes remaining in the collar area of the fillet.
 The tail portion is naturally mostly or totally boneless.